jonathan-vella/secure-networking-hackathon/challenges/Challenge-03.md

 ## Challenge

-The Network Security team requires central control over the security aspects, such as Firewall, and requires granular management capabilities for each workload.
+The Network Security team requires central control over the security aspects, such as a firewall, and requires granular management capabilities for each workload.

 The company needs a highly secured environment where traffic between security zones (VNets) will be deep packet inspected by a network firewall.
 Traffic inside of security zones can be inspected using other technologies, but it still needs to be controlled and logged.
-A solution to prevent data exfiltration needs to be implemented.
+A solution which minimizes the risk of data exfiltration needs to be implemented.
 The solution should leverage cloud native services to provide built-in high availability and cloud scalability.

 You need to make sure that the firewall is inspecting all Internet traffic from the Virtual Machines, as well as traffic going from Azure to on-premises.
 At this point, CMC is not looking yet into Web Application Firewall technologies: implementing a WAF is not a requirement to fulfill this challenge.